 First of all we’ll take a look at what’s involved in learning to scuba dive before we move on to what is or is not included in the price.
 After that you can decide for yourself if we are the dive school that you are looking for.
 If you’re still not sure; then please, either pick up the phone or drop in and talk to us.

 The price for this course is an all inclusive one.
 The price we quote you is for everything as listed on this page.
 There are no hidden extras, no top ups and no add on’s.
 This is guaranteed.
 No argument.

 The PADI Open Water Diver Course is taught to a worldwide standard.
 This means that you should learn exactly the same things during a course taught by us as you would on a course taught by a PADI dive school in Mozambique, Russia, Egypt or anywhere else around the globe.
 There is a self certificating medical questionnaire to complete in order to ensure there are no medical reasons why you shouldn’t dive (unlikely) and as long as there are no issues, then there should be absolutely no reason why you shouldn’t scuba dive.
 If you think that your health may be a factor, again, call us or drop in.
 Your own GP can assess you or else we can provide details of some local doctors that have specialist diving knowledge to set your mind at rest.

-The course involves an element of self study, classroom presentations, pool sessions and finally, the ‘real diving’ portion.
+The course involves an element of self study, either classroom presentations or “eLearning” (see “Any Other Options” below), pool sessions and finally, the ‘real diving’ portion.
 It is broken down into the ‘Classroom & Pool Phase’ and the ‘Open Water Phase’.